Oct 29, 2024 6:40:24 PM

 LNPs increase the circulation time in the body and help deliver the antigen to the target site.

-The challenge in LNP production is how to manufacture lipid-based nanoparticles which exhibit strong efficacy and functionality which can be scaled from lab and/or pilot results to mass-production volumes.
+The challenge in LNP production is manufacturing lipid-based nanoparticles which exhibit strong efficacy and functionality that can not only be repeated batch-to-batch but also be scaled from lab and/or pilot results to mass-production volumes.

-The use of solvents adds another difficult step to be overcome - that of removal.
-This makes the entire process more complicated and time-consuming as steps are taken for solvent removal.
+The use of solvents adds another difficult factor to overcome - that of removal.
+This makes the entire process more complicated, costly and time-consuming as steps need to be taken for solvent removal.

 Our lipid nanoparticles technology is simple to use, achieves consistent particle sizes with narrow distributions, which increases product stability and improves downstream processes such as sterilization - both crucial for lab, pilot and full-scale vaccine production.